yugregory/concurrency/README.md

 # concurrency
-testing and learning lock free data structures in Concurrency in Action by Anthony Williams
+testing lock free data structures in Concurrency in Action by Anthony Williams